Part 5: Loading `SKILL.md`

 - joke: Skill for ALL joke requests

-This description is what lets the model choose a skill without loading all skill bodies into the prompt.
+With this description, the model can choose a skill without loading all skill bodies into the prompt.

 Resolving extra files in the prototype